-- Remove filter screens from faucet spouts and eliminate any accumulation of debris.
-A debris build-up can cause the pump to cycle excessively. - Check and clean the fresh water system strainer located on the intake line near the pump at least annually. - Remove the lid on the shower sump assembly located under the mid-berth, clean debris from the sump and flush with clean water, activate the float switch to test the pump and spray the pumps and metal components with a metal protector periodically.
+Remove filter screens from faucet spouts and eliminate any accumulation of debris.
+A debris build-up can cause the pump to cycle excessively.

+- Check and clean the fresh water system strainer located on the intake line near the pump at least annually. - When necessary, remove the lid on the shower sump assembly.
+It is located in the forward bilge compartment.
+To access the shower sump, open the forward facing door in the mid-berth on centerline.
+Flip open the hinged poly lid, clean debris from the sump and flush with clean water, activate the float switch to test the pump and spray the pumps and metal components with a metal protector periodically.